christophgil/bash_return/README.md

     enable -f /home/cgille/compiled/bashbuiltin_set_retval.so   init_retval set_retval

-The Bash builtin /init_retval/ must be called at the top of the function body.
+The Bash builtin *init_retval* must be called at the top of the function body.
-The result of the function is set  with the builtin  /set_retval/.
+The result of the function is set  with the builtin *set_retval*.

     square(){
         init_retval